zf-w/my_tome/en;Main/Readme.md

 }
 ```

-The above visualization is my attempt at using an Octree data structure to quickly find information about a particular state.
-I'm very grateful that all the parts of my code can smoothly work together.
-The Octree structure is extracted from my Barnes-Hut Tree implementation for accelerating force simulations for my force-directed graph visualization implementation.
-I'm truly, truly grateful that all the parts worked together; at least no too-obvious problems.

 ### Graph Visualization

-Visualizing networks, or graphs, is also a long project that I have been working on.
-Since 2019, I have started learning and implementing the graph layout algorithm.
-I was hoping to visualize a small fingertip game.
+The graph visualization began as early as 2019.
+The work began with me trying to apologize to a classmate by visualizing a game.
+I have started learning and implementing the graph layout algorithm.
 From reading Dr. Hu's journal about graph visualization, making Python implementations, reading and storing data in various forms, learning to render 3D webpages, and making the final webpage, it's indeed a very long journey.

 ```json#graph
 {
     "load": ["/src/assets/bht/Airfoil1.bht.test.json"]
 }
 ```

+# Thank you

+Thanks again for your time and patience.

 ## End Navigation